 I have a Bachelor of Arts degree in Spanish with an English minor from Trinity University.
 I studied Spanish Literature at the graduate level, and taught classes, at UNC-Chapel Hill, Duke, and U Texas.

-I am an Associate Member of the Independent Educational Consultants Association.
-I abide by their Principles of Practice, as well as the NACAC Ethical Practice recommendations.
+I abide by IECA's Principles of Practice, as well as the NACAC Ethical Practice recommendations.